Green's boundary relation model in a Krein space: Green's boundary model

-is called an isometric boundary relation. \end{definition} Note, every Green's relation $\Gamma :\mathcal{K}^{2} \to \mathcal{H}^{2}$ is an isometric relation in the sense of (\ref{eq214}) but it is not an isometric \textbf{boundary} relation in the sense of this definition. \begin{definition} The Green's boundary relation $ \Gamma :\mathcal{K}^{2} \to \mathcal{H}^{2}$ that satisfies:
+Note that this definition is equivalent with usual definition of an isometric boundary relation.
+We rewrote it here to place it in the context of Green's boundary model.
+Also note that every Green's boundary relation $\Gamma$ is an isometric relation between Krein spaces $\mathcal{K}^{2} $ and $\mathcal{H}^{2}$, but it is not an isometric \textbf{boundary} relation if it does not satisfy (\ref{eq222}).